learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 ## Objectives

-1. Define the computer science version of "tree"
+1. Ask the DOM to find or "select" an HTML element or elements in the rendered page
-2. Describe how the DOM works as a tree
+2. Remove the selected element(s) or insert a new element (and / or)
-3. Explain the DOM _methods_ used to find HTML elements
+3. Adjust a property of the selected element(s)

 ## Define the Computer Science Version of "Tree"